maximilianh/pubMunch/README.md

 "make;make install" (by default to /usr/local), then install the python wrapper with "pip install re2".
 (If you don't have write access to /usr/local, install the re2 library with "make install prefix=<dir>", then hack setup.py in the python re2 install package, by replacing "/usr" with your <dir>)

+# Thanks

+* Mark Sanders, author of incapsula-cracker on github, for changing his module, just for me
+* User "zaytoun" on github for his/her scihub API

 # Windows

 To run the tools on Windows, you need to have Cygwin installed, and at least the packages python and curl.